There are twelve types or species of “true” foxes in the genus Vulpes. In fact, foxes live all over the world except for Antarctica.

 Red Fox (Vulpes vulpes)

-Location: Most widely spread fox living on every continent except Antarctica.
+Location: The Red Fox is the most widely spread fox living on every continent except Antarctica.

 Adaptation: Long history of living close to humans and adapting to urban environments.
 There are as many as 45 subspecies that have adapted to specific ecosystems.

-Diet: Omnivore diet of small rodents, reptiles, and fruits depending on the environment.
+Diet: The Red Fox has an omnivore diet of small rodents, reptiles, and fruits depending on the environment.
 They will enter creeks and fish for crawdads.

 Fun Facts: There is quite the scientific controversy on whether they are an invasive or native species in the US as they came into the Americas during the Wisconsin Glacial period.
 It’s not always red in color.
 There are black and white color variations of the red fox.
 They are the largest of the Vulpes genus.